 Some of the benefits of being a junior include:

 Learning about teamwork.
 Learning about personal and group responsibility.
 Functioning with a diverse group of people from all walks of life and age groups.
 Starting preliminary training to prepare for firefighter certification.
 Learning life skills such as CPR and using fire extinguishers.
 Knowing that you have helped someone in their time of need and made a difference in their lives.

 We put a strong priority on school.
 We encourage juniors to be as active as they want, however we require them to submit copies of report cards to the officer in charge of the junior program.
 Any student not maintaining acceptable grades will be suspended from all activities until they improve.
 We also do not let them carry pagers at school or respond to fire calls during school hours.
 We follow all state regulations with child labor and driving laws, prohibiting late night responses.

 Rest assured that junior firefighters are treated just as any other firefighter, but their safety is paramount.
-Junior firefighters are easily distinguishable with obvious markings, such as "safety YELLOW" colored helmets.
+Junior firefighters are easily distinguishable with obvious markings, such as "safety orange marked" colored helmets and safety traffic vests.
 They are not permitted to be in any area that is considered dangerous, nor are they allowed to operate any heavy machinery such as chainsaws or hydraulic tools.